Emblem Collecting in America

 Radiator nameplates, emblems, tags and related automotive items became collectable many years ago.
 Given the importance of the motor vehicle and the large number of motor vehicle manufacturers in the early years of the automotive industry in America, it is likely that the hobby of collecting and displaying automotive radiator emblems began at least by the 1920’s.
 The summer 1957 edition of The Antique Automobile illustrates part of the emblem collection of Tony Weber of Mankato, Minnesota, who claimed to have started collecting emblems in 1915.

-Tony Weber emblem collection (1957) aa collection of W Emmert Swigart, who had arranged for several junk yards and auto wreckers yards in Pennsylvania to save auto emblems for him in the 1930's.
+Another early collector of automotive emblems was W Emmert Swigart, who had arranged for several junk yards and auto wreckers yards in Pennsylvania to save auto emblems for him in the 1930's.
 By 1939, he was mailing reply cards to members of the then newly established Horseless Carriage Club of America, or HCCA, noting that he was a "collector of automobile name plates" and "desired nameplates of automobiles, especially older and rarer models and kinds".

 W Emmert Swigart card seeking auto nameplates for his collection (1939) hcg